tranquilit/WAPT-Documentation/source/wapt-replication/index.rst

     Repository replication and multiple repositories

+.. versionadded:: WAPT Enterprise 1.8

-WAPT offers the possibility to replicate its repositories on local agents, directly managed through WAPT Console.
-WAPT agents can be configured to automatically select the best repository based on a set of rules.
+**WAPT Enterprise offers the possibility to upgrade remote agents to serve as remote repositories that can be managed directly from the WAPT Console.
+All WAPT agents can then be centrally configured to automatically select the best repository based on a set of rules**.

 You'll find in this part of the documentation how to implement such architectures.